zoltanctoth/ceu-cloud-class/week1.md

 - Helps prevent people from accessing your computer

 ### Encryption
-- Suppose I want to send a secret message for “HI”
+- Suppose I want to send a message for “HI”
+- Rather than send "H-I," I'm going to send "I-J," across the internet because that is not English
   - HI ➟ IJ
-  - Change each letter by 1
+  - What does he or she have to now do?
+    - Well, he or she has to know that the secret algorithm I'm using is to not only rotate letters by some number of places, but they need to know the key.
+    - The key to this algorithm is the number of places that I'm shifting letters by
+    - So he or she has to know that it was just one
+    - One is not that hard to just guess
+    - This, then, is my so-called cipher text.
+And once decrypted, becomes my plain text as well.
+Now, it turns out this is an example of something called a **Caesar cipher**, a rotational cipher
   - The recipient needs to know how it changed to revert
 - Plaintext ➟ Cyphertext ➟ Plaintext
   - HI ➟ IJ ➟ HI